CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 # Orthic Consolidated – Reference DRAFT

-> Being an Improved and Expanded Consolidation of Various Books with Clarifications, Additions, Warnings and Opinions of the Author and Others who Might Comment
+Being an Improved and Expanded Consolidation of Various Books with Clarifications, Additions, Warnings and Opinions of the Author and Others who Might Comment

-By CricketB, Reddit u/CrBr, Cricket on Discord: International Shorthand Society, CricketBr on GitHub

-Revised 2025-06-27.
-1308
+{: .subtitle}

+By CricketB

+Revised 2025-06-27-1345  {: .cssrev}

 Still very fluid.

-{: .cssrev}

 Canonical copy of this document is at [Cricket's Shorthand Site](https://cricketbr.github.io/Crickets-Shorthand-Site/)

-xxx fix this up nicely

 This document is licenced under a Creative Commons Attribution-ShareAlike 4.0 International Licence, https://creativecommons.org/licenses/by-sa/4.0/

 Based on works listed below under [Sources](#sources--references).

-> For Learners Who Have Already Read The Manual or Revised, up to but not necessarily including Reporting.
+For Learners Who Have Already Read The Manual or Revised, up to but not necessarily including Reporting.
+{: .subtitle}

 ## Table of Contents (Short)
 {: .no_toc}